Working Papers

 Journal of Monetary Economics 124, November 2021, 39-56.

-The ratio of revenue to inputs differs greatly across plants within countries such as the U.S. and India.
-Such gaps may reflect misallocation which lowers aggregate productivity.
-But differences in measured average products need not reflect differences in true marginal products.
 We propose a way to estimate the gaps in true marginal products in the presence of measurement error.
-Our method exploits how revenue growth is less sensitive to input growth when a plant’s average products are overstated by measurement error.
 For Indian manufacturing from 1985 to 2013, our correction lowers potential gains from reallocation by 20%.
 For the U.S. the effect is even more dramatic, reducing potential gains by 60% and eliminating 2/3 of a severe downward trend in allocative efficiency over 1978 to 2013.

 Discussions